cantonioupao/Microcontroller-Image-Sender/README.md

 Credits to  **Marco Giordano** for sharing his code.
-Some slight modifications have taken place on the code to account for Face Detection
+Some slight modifications have taken place on the code to account for Face Detection.
+Project originally transplanted from **SixAxis9** under:**https://github.com/Sixaxis9/Microcontroller-Image-Sender**